The Shopper's Code

 There are so many Web sites that collect user-submitted, online promo codes for countless stores.
 People who are registered for these sites or simply come across a great promotion in their online travels submit the information, and you just snap it up, type the code into the "Promo Code" box at checkout, and pay less.

 Keeping the mantra in mind ("You're not saving money if you weren't planning to buy it in the first place), slews of coupons can be a financial pitfall.
 It's so tempting to buy when you're getting a super-special, I'd-be-stupid-to-pass-this-up bargain, so it's best to take a few deep breaths before you buy.
 And then wait some more.

 On the upside, you could end up rafting down a river for the first time in your life.

-For more information on coupons, budgeting, and related topics, look over the links on the next page.
+For more information on coupons, budgeting, and related topics, look over the links below.